 The average number of rhinoplasty surgeries performed by AAFPRS members stood at 54 in 2012.
 The more nose jobs a surgeon performs, the higher the skill level.
 Dr. Jeffrey Epstein, a South Florida rhinoplasty surgeon, averages three to four rhinoplasties per week.

 Watch Dr. Epstein’s rhinoplasty video to see before and after images of a rhinoplasty patient.
-Dr. Epstein is a double-board certified facial plastic surgeon with offices in New York and Miami.
-To schedule a rhinoplasty consultation, call (212) 759-3484 in New York or (305) 666-5884 in Miami.
+Dr. Epstein is a double-board certified facial plastic surgeon with office in Miami.
+To schedule a rhinoplasty consultation, call (305) 666-5884 in Miami.